 Health care policy analysts say that efficient, high quality health care systems are based on primary medical care.
 The United States does not currently have such a system; only 43 percent of physicians (family physicians, internists, obstetrician-gynecologists, pediatricians, and general practitioners) provide primary care services.

 Americans’ dependence on primary care is reflected by the number of office visits they make to various specialties.
-Although primary care physicians constituted only 43 percent of U.S. physicians, they provided more patient care visits compared with other medical specialist groups or care settings.
-This graph shows that for every 100 people, there were more than 179 primary care office visits.
+Although primary care physicians constituted only 38 percent of all U.S. physicians, they provided more patient care visits compared with other medical specialist groups or care settings.
+In fact, annual visits per generalist physician were 30 percent higher than visits per specialty physician, from 2009 to 2010, according to the most recent data(www.cdc.gov).
+This graph shows that primary care practices had more patient visits than medical and surgical subspecialties combined.

 Family physicians provide a wide range of hospital-based services, including intensive and coronary care, emergency care, pediatric and newborn care, and minor surgery.